-Given the size and reputation of Sims in the metal recycling industry, it might not be surprising that it operates in more than 250 facilities and in 18 countries worldwide.
-Because of the organization’s magnitude, developing a research framework in a period of 10 weeks required a very systematic approach.
+As the world’s largest metal recycling company, Sims operates 250+ facilities in 18 countries.
+Given the size and complexity of the organization, developing a framework to analyze this problem in a period of 10 weeks required a very systematic approach.
 In my first two weeks, I worked to gain an in-depth understanding of the client’s operations and data collection procedures by conducting dozens of interviews with their top leadership.
 Dealing with the company’s logistics, accounts payable, human resources, and operations heads, I gathered that a vast majority of the scrap metal produced by Sims is sold to customer based in Asia.
-Next, I familiarized myself with the international standards that govern sustainability reporting such as Greenhouse Gas Protocol (GHG) by contacting different external experts, including Johnson and EDF alumni.
-Synthesizing the information I collected through this exhaustive process, I decided to base my hypothesis around how serious emissions occur and how to possibly mitigate them.
-Ultimately, I figured out that the majority of scrap steel customers are based in Asia, so I hypothesized that major emissions must be occurring due to the trans-continental transportation of the materials.
+Next, I familiarized myself with the international standards such as Greenhouse Gas Protocol (GHG) that govern sustainability reporting by contacting different external experts, including Johnson and EDF alumni.
+Synthesizing the information I collected through this exhaustive process, I hypothesized that major emissions must be occurring due to the trans-continental transportation of the materials.

 To test my hypothesis, I needed to analyze the data I collected.
 My analysis focused on quantifying emissions during different steps of the recycling process.
 I focused on three main stages of the process:

 - the transportation of recyclables to processing facilities,

-- the process of transforming those recyclables into products (like scrap metal)
+- the process of transforming those recyclables into scrap metal,

-- shipping scrap metal to customers and melting it into reusable metals
+- the shipping of scrap metal to different customers and,